andrewheumann/elements-interactive/readme.md

 ## Client
 The Client is a Next.JS React app that uses React-Three-Fiber to render the model returned from the server, and Reva to consume the inputs / parameters to drive model creation.

+## How to start:

+- Use the VS Code Command Palette (cmd/ctrl + shift + p) to "Run Task".
+Choose the "Start Client and Server" option.